1ucasvb/pokey2midi/README.md

     printf("%6.6f ", (double) frame * CYCLES_PER_FRAME / MAIN_CLOCK);

-**Don't forget to remove of the colon!** I decided to use it as a way to distinguish the modified dumps.
+**Don't forget to remove the colon!** I decided to use it as a way to distinguish the modified dumps.

 Compile this and you're good to go!